We will implement a task graph using Callable tasks, Future values, and an executor service style thread pool.

 We will finish looking at these pthreads examples.

-NOTE: Starting today, the class willl meet in room Gyte 211.
+NOTE: Starting today, the class will meet in room Gyte 211.

 Here are three introductions to Java threads.
 Read the first three sections (the first 15 pages) from the first reference.
 Read the first four sections (the first 8 pages) from the second reference.
 Read Section 12.1 from the third reference.